 At this point, your insurer may request additional information, including:

-- Proof of your current insurance policy (like an insurance ID card)
+- Proof of your current insurance policy.

-- Details of your car’s equipment, such as safety features and anti-theft devices
+- Details of your car’s equipment, such as safety features and anti-theft devices.

-- Lien holder information (if your car is financed)
+- Lien holder information if your car is financed.

-- Student report card or driver safety course completion certificate (to qualify for discounts)
+- Student report card or driver safety course completion certificate to qualify for discounts.

 Roadblocks to same-day insurance